fberbert/tux-gpt/README.md

 ## License

-MIT © 2025 terminal-gpt contributors
+MIT © 2025 tux-gpt contributors

 ---

-## Configuration File (~/.terminal-gpt/config.json)
+## Configuration File (~/.tux-gpt/config.json)

-In the first run, **terminal-gpt** will create a configuration file at `~/.terminal-gpt/config.json`.
+In the first run, **tux-gpt** will create a configuration file at `~/.tux-gpt/config.json`.
 This file contains settings for the default model.
-You can customize the behavior of **terminal-gpt** by editing the configuration file located at `~/.terminal-gpt/config.json`.
+You can customize the behavior of **tux-gpt** by editing the configuration file located at `~/.tux-gpt/config.json`.
 This file allows you to set the default model and other preferences.

 Example config file to set the model: